 The best way to reduce falls is to be physically active.
 When seniors choose activity programs that build strength, balance and flexibility, they significantly reduce their chances of experiencing a fall.
 The Shape Up campaign is a great way for older adults to get plugged into free and low-cost community activity programs.
 The Shapeup program provides a discount to older adults 50+ to participate in group physical activity classes at seven community/senior centers in King County, with the intent that older adults will continue to participate in other physical activity classes.
 Exercise can benefit older adults by improving their health and independence.
 The problems related to mobility and falls are related in part to muscle strength and balance.
 Older women report lower rates of exercise, 6% for 65-74 and 4% above 75.1 Taking part in physical activity three to five times a week can help reduce the risk for a fall.

-The seven community centers participating in the Shape Up campaign: North Bellevue Community Center, Bitter lake Community Center, Loyal Heights Community Center, Burien Senior Center, Mt.
-Si Senior Center, Sno-Valley Senior Center and Northshore Senior Center are offering a $10 discount with a Shapeup coupon for seniors on any of their physical activity classes, such as yoga, line-dancing, enhance fitness and other group exercise classes designed for seniors.
+The seven community/senior centers participating in the Shape Up campaign are: North Bellevue Community Center, Bitter lake Community Center, Loyal Heights Community Center, Burien Senior Center, Mt.
+Si Senior Center, Sno-Valley Senior Center and Northshore Senior Center.
+These centers offers a $10 ShapeUp discount for seniors on any of their physical activity class, such as yoga, line-dancing, enhance fitness and other group exercise classes designed for seniors.

 Falls are a major threat to the health and independence of older adults, people aged 65 and older.
 There are four important strategies that can reduce your risk for falls including exercise, medication management, vision and home modification.

 1 Research Digest by the President's Council on Fitness, Sports & Nutrition.